Core Epicurean Texts

 - Epicurus' Letter to Menoeceus.
 Epicurus' primary letter on ethics and how to live.

 - Lucretius' "On The Nature of Things" The monumental poetic presentation of Epicurean philosophy.
 This link takes you to the EpicureanFriends Lucretius Navigation Guide where you can select from several Lucretius translations.
 Please post comments and questions in the Lucretius forum here.
-A three column topical outline and finding aid for Lucretius is here
+A three column topical outline and finding aid for Lucretius is here.
+For easy linking to particular sections, a side-by-side version with three public domain translations is here.

 - Diogenes of Oinoanda's Inscription.
 This link takes you to a page in Catalonia where the Martin Ferguson Smith translation is available.